The Best Ways to Save Money at Costco, According to Employees

-Being a member at Costco is like running a marathon: You have to spend money upfront on a membership (either $55 or $110, depending on the level you choose), and prices are typically higher because you're buying in larger quantities.
+Being a member at Costco is like running a marathon: You have to spend money upfront on a membership (either $60 or $120, depending on the level you choose), and prices are typically higher because you're buying in larger quantities.
 But over time, being an active member at Costco can save you some serious green, both in money saved and extra perks that go along with holding that little membership card.

 You finally plunked down the cash on that hand mixer or cutting board you've been eyeing forever, but that was last week, and now you see it's on sale.
 Are you just a victim of bad timing?
 No, according to one Costco employee on Reddit.
-If an item goes on sale less than 30 days after you already bought it, Costco will give you the difference, even if you don't have the receipt.
-And speaking of buying things on sale, you can skip these 12 Things You Shouldn't Buy in Bulk!
+If an item goes on sale less than 30 days after you bought it, Costco will give you the difference, even if you don't have the receipt.
+And speaking of buying things on sale, skip these 12 Things You Shouldn't Buy in Bulk.

 "Costco will refund the difference if your 2% refund is under $55 [the cost of the upgrade]," wrote Reddit user VirtualFAQ.
 "However you must remember to request this.
 At worst, you're giving Costco a $55 interest-free loan for a year."